CHE University Ranking: History

 In the late 1980s, newspapers started compiling the first university rankings in Germany.
 The Centre for Higher Education considered those methods inadequate and started constructing their own ranking based on sound methodology and with involvement of the universities themselves.

 In 1998, CHE published its first ranking in co-operation with Stiftung Warentest.
 The first ranking solely analyzed the subjects business administration and chemistry.
 In subsequent years, the range of subjects analyzed has been continually expanded.
 From 1999 until 2004, the ranking was issued with the German magazine Stern.
 Since 2005 it has been published by the German weekly newspaper Die Zeit.

 Methodology

 In contrast to other university rankings, the CHE University Ranking incorporates more aspects of teaching rather than research.

 To evaluate teaching, it uses surveys of undergraduate and graduate students and professors.
 To evaluate research, it uses faculty surveys, bibliometric analysis, survey of university administrators and analysis of other data sources.

 Reception

 The CHE University Ranking has faced criticism for neither publishing the data set itself, nor a detailed scientific description of its methodology.
+It has been criticised for creating false competition between universities.
 In particular, critics have pointed out several weaknesses in the CHE ranking: